 We also computed the expressed population signal (EPS) to measure the common variability in our chronology at an annual resolution.
-EPS depends on both signal coherence and annual sample-depth, and EPS values which fall below a predetermined cutoff (0.85) the chronology is no longer dominated by a coherent signal, and is therefore deemed less than ideal for climatic reconstructions.
+EPS depends on both signal coherence and annual sample-depth.
+When an EPS values which fall below a predetermined cutoff (0.85) the chronology is no longer dominated by a coherent signal, and is therefore deemed less than ideal for climatic reconstructions.

 2.2 Principal component analysis